-Delayed Funding Loans and Revolving Credit Facilities
+Delayed Draw and Delayed Funding Loans and Revolving Credit Facilities

-The Fund may enter into, or acquire participations in, delayed funding loans and revolving credit facilities, in which a bank or other lender agrees to make loans up to a maximum amount upon demand by the borrower during a specified term.
+The Fund may enter into, or acquire participations in, delayed draw and delayed funding loans and revolving credit facilities, in which a bank or other lender agrees to make loans up to a maximum amount upon demand by the borrower during a specified term.
 These commitments may have the effect of requiring the Fund to increase its investment in a company at a time when it might not be desirable to do so (including at a time when the company's financial condition makes it unlikely that such amounts will be repaid).
-Delayed funding loans and revolving credit facilities are subject to credit, interest rate and liquidity risk and the risks of being a lender.
+Delayed draw and delayed funding loans and revolving credit facilities are subject to credit, interest rate and liquidity risk and the risks of being a lender.